 Approximately 1 out of 3 people* (32%) do not understand that separate elections must be made for Medical and Dependent Care Accounts.

 If your employer offers both plans during your benefits enrollment, you’ll want to be familiar with what each plan covers.
 Both a Medical and Dependent Care Account help you contain out of pocket expenses.
 However, there are key differences between the plans regarding what they are used for.

 We’ll review and clarify those key differences, along with common questions and how to decide which plans are the best option for you.

 What do I use this for?

-A Medical FSA covers health and medical expenses for both you and your dependents to promote general well-being.
+A Medical FSA covers health and medical expenses for both you and your dependents (usually children) to promote general well-being.

 A DC FSA covers daycare expenses for your eligible child (as long as her or she is under 13 years of age).
 It can also cover costs incurred to care for an adult dependent who is incapable of self-care.

 Now that you know the key differences between a Medical FSA and Dependent Care FSA, let’s review some common questions people have about these accounts.

 Did You Know?
 Many people with both FSAs incorrectly believe a DC FSA is used to pay for a dependent’s medical expenses.

 Can I have a Medical FSA and Dependent Care FSA at the same time?